nowsprinting/test-helper/README.md

 `CreateSceneAttribute` is an NUnit test attribute class to create new scene before running test.

+It has the following benefits:

+- Can be use same code for running Edit Mode tests, Play Mode tests in Editor, and on Player

 This attribute can attached to test method only.
 Can be used with sync Test, async Test, and UnityTest.